project-mirrors/forgejo-helm/README.md

 ### OAuth2 Settings

 Like the admin user, OAuth2 settings can be updated and disabled but not deleted.
-Deleting OAuth2 settings has to be done in the ui.
+Deleting OAuth2 settings has to be done in the UI.
-All OAuth2 values, which are documented [here](https://docs.gitea.com/administration/command-line#admin), are available.
+All OAuth2 values, which are documented [here](https://forgejo.org/docs/latest/admin/command-line/#admin), are available.

 Multiple OAuth2 sources can be configured with additional OAuth list items.